micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 > Note:
 >
 > (1) All the historical aerial images (i.e. epoch 1971) are scanned from negatives, followed by resampling to the geometry of the fiducial marks.
-The resampling stage is complished with MicMac commands:
+The resampling stage is accomplished with MicMac commands:
 >
 >   (a) "SaisieAppuisInit" (draw a mask excluding fiducial marks on one scanned image);
 >